 Priority Pass airport lounge access: I love having a Priority Pass membership.
 It’s a true lifesaver on longer connections and I can’t imagine traveling without it at this point.
 A comparable paid membership costs $429 per year.

-Up to $100 Hilton property credit: When you book a stay for 2+ nights at Waldorf Astoria or Conrad hotels by using this link, you’ll be eligible for up to $100 credit.
+Up to $100 Hilton property credit: When you book a stay for two or more nights at Waldorf Astoria or Conrad hotels by using this link, you’ll be eligible for up to $100 credit.
 This will be applied to your bill at checkout.

 Are these benefits worth more than the annual fee?